Abdulrahmanvisit/todo-app-react./README.md

 # Todo App

-A todo list app built with React, Vite, and Tailwind CSS — my first React project, put together to get comfortable with state, components, and persisting data in the browser.
+A todo list app built with React, Vite, and Tailwind CSS.
+Started as a simple add/delete list and grew into a fuller task manager with editing, filtering, due dates, and priority levels — built step by step while learning React fundamentals.

 ## Features

-- Add new todos
+- Add tasks with an optional due date and priority level (low, normal, high)
+- Edit a task's text in place
-- Mark todos as complete or incomplete
+- Mark tasks as complete or incomplete
-- Delete todos
+- Delete tasks
+- Filter tasks by All, Active, or Completed
-- Todos stick around after a page refresh, thanks to a custom `useLocalStorage` hook
+- Tasks persist across page refreshes using a custom `useLocalStorage` hook

 ## Tech stack